 This past year has been a difficult one for us all in almost all aspects of our lives.
 We haven't been able to do the things that we want to do, and often those things are the activities that bring us comfort.
 I know that we all miss the way that church was before the pandemic.
 Yes, there are good things that we have learned.
 The online offerings have allowed us to reach a much wider group of people than the ones who just live close to our churches, and that's been wonderful.
-We have also been able to "spy" on other congregations, and see what it is that they do and how they do it.
+We have also been able to "spy" on other congregations, and to come by.